rachelcooray/carbon-footprint-tracker/README.md

 *   **Eco Dashboard**: Real-time visualization of your carbon budget, remaining allowance, and current forest status.
 *   **The Forest**: A visual representation of your progress.
 As your Eco Score grows, your forest evolves from a "Fledgling Woods" to an "Earth Guardian Realm."
 *   **Eco-Envisioning Simulator**: A powerful tool to project future savings by simulating lifestyle changes like Solar installation or EV adoption.
-*   **Action Logging**: Quickly log daily activities (transport, diet, energy) to see immediate impact.
+*   **Action Logging & PDF Vision**: Log actions manually or simply **upload a PDF energy bill** or a meal photo.
+The AI extracts the data automatically.
-*   **Social & Global Impact**: compete on leaderboards and see the collective CO2 savings of the entire community.
+*   **Social & Global Impact**: Compete on leaderboards and see the collective CO2 savings of the entire community.
 *   **Global Refresh**: Instantly sync your data across the entire app with a single tap.

 ---